 Clinical Neurophysiology Technology

-The Clinical Neurophysiology Technology Program at Mayo Clinic offers training in neurodiagnostic technology.
+The Clinical Neurophysiology Technology Program at Mayo Clinic offers training to prepare competent entry-level neurodiagnostic technologists.
 Professionals in this health sciences field perform tests that assist physicians in the diagnosis and evaluation of diseases of the brain, peripheral and autonomic nervous systems, and disorders of sleep using sophisticated electronic testing equipment.
 Neurodiagnostic technologists interact with patients who range in age from newborns to the elderly.

 Specifically this program prepares graduates to perform the following neurodiagnostic procedures: Electroencephalography (EEG) recording electrical activity of the brain; Nerve Conduction Studies (NCS) recording electrical activity of nerves and muscles; Evoked Potentials (EP) measuring the central nervous system response to sensory stimuli; Polysomnography (PSG) monitoring physiological activity during sleep and Autonomic Testing which is the measuring of involuntary nervous system function.

 During the first nine months of the two year program students attend classes at RCTC and Mayo.
 During the final 15 months, students gain hands-on clinical experience in Mayo’s Division of Clinical Neurophysiology and the Center for Sleep Medicine.
 Clinical rotations are scheduled in each laboratory.

 This program is jointly offered by RCTC and Mayo Clinic.
 Applications can be obtained from Mayo School of Health Sciences at http://www.mayo.edu/mshs/cnt-cnt.html.